pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-package-vulnerabilities.hbs.md

 # tanzu insight package vulnerabilities

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight package vulnerabilities` to get the package vulnerabilities.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight package vulnerabilities` command to get the package vulnerabilities.

 ## <a id='synopsis'></a>Synopsis